ninewise/dissertation/rebuttal.md

 <!-- Carolien 18 -->

-This can be changed by the user, if not using one of the (later introduced) preconfigured pipelines.
+[question] This can be changed by the user, if not using one of the (later introduced) preconfigured pipelines.
 I would advise using 5 as cut-off.

 > 19. Overall question methodology: in the description of the pipeline,
 >     I can't find if you (1) check the quality of the reads upfront